coly-technologies/coly-technologies.github.io/coly-api.md

 For any of the entities below (`tenant` and `unit`), the following query params are supported when fetching from the backend:

 - `pageSize`: The number of records to return per page.
 This is used for pagination purposes.
+This field is mandatory.
 - `pageNumber`: The page number to return.
 This is used in conjunction with `pageSize` for pagination.
+This field is mandatory.
 - `sortDirection`: The sorting direction, either `asc` for ascending or `desc` for descending.
+This is optional, and will default to `asc`.